A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Hashing Transducer Networks and Parallel Computation

+Non-monotonic connected queries can be evaluated independently of the choice of $H$.
+Conversely, differently than Lemma~\ref{lm:computable}, non-monotonic not connected queries are not parallelly computed because not tolerant to partitioned hash families.

-\begin{lm} Let $\mathcal{L}$ be a language such that $\mathcal{L} \subseteq$ Datalog$^{\neg}$.
-Every chained query expressible in $\mathcal{L}$ can be parallelly computed by an inflationary and oblivious $\mathcal{L}$-transducer network. \end{lm} \begin{proof} We proceed as in the proof of Lemma \ref{lm:parallel_monotonic}.
-Let $\mathcal{Q}_{out}$ be the input query, and \textbf{I} an instance over $\mathcal{D}_{in}$.
-A transducer network $\mathcal{N}_{N, t, P, H}$ can be created by shuffling the input instance and then applying the query from the second round over the entire instance, as described in the second case of Lemma \ref{lm:computable}. $\mathcal{K}$ is unbounded, $H$ is non-partitioned, and $\mathcal{N}_{N, t, P, H}$ distributively computes $\mathcal{Q}_{out}$.
-Assume again $N$ to be non trivial.
-We are going to show that $\mathcal{N}$ is actually independent, i.e., it parallelly computes $\mathcal{Q}_{out}$.
-Consider the same specification but with a new configuration $(N, t, P, H^\prime)$ where $H^\prime$ is partitioned.
-Since all rules are chained, the liveness property continue to hold also with the new configuration: $\mathcal{K}$ is unbounded and every query is evaluated over the full initial instance starting from the second round by at least a note, whichever $H^\prime$ is chosen.
-It remains to show that no wrong fact will be derived by $\mathcal{N}_{N, t, P, H^\prime}, \textbf{I}$.
-Also in this case, we have that the safety property doesn't hold for $\mathcal{N}_{N, t, P, H^\prime}, \textbf{I}$.
-Note, however, that every passive node at the second round will have all the $emit$ predicates empty.
-Hence, when the query is applied, no fact will be derived because a new fact, to be derived, must be at least unary (the query is chained) and a constant must exist in the instance of a positive literal (only syntactically safe queries are considered).
-But this is impossible since every $emit$ relation is initially empty.
-We can then conclude that the transducer network $\mathcal{N}$ parallelly computes $\mathcal{Q}_{out}$. \end{proof}
+\begin{lemma} Let $\mathcal{L}$ be a language such that $\mathcal{L} \subseteq$ {\sc datalog}$^{\neg}$.
+Every connected query expressible in $\mathcal{L}$ can be parallelly computed by an inflationary and oblivious $\mathcal{L}$-transducer network. \end{lemma} \begin{proof} We proceed as in the proof of Lemma \ref{lm:parallel_monotonic}.
+Let $\mathcal{Q}$ be the input query, and \textbf{I} an instance over $\mathcal{D}_{in}$.
+A transducer network $\mathcal{N}_{N, D, H}$ can be created by shuffling the input instance and then applying the query from the second round over the entire instance. $\mathcal{K}$ is unrestricted, $H$ is non-partitioned, and $\mathcal{N}_{N, D, H}$ distributively computes $\mathcal{Q}$.
+Assume $N$ to be not trivial.
+We are going to show that $\mathcal{N}$ is actually independent.
+Consider the same specification but with a new configuration $(N, D, H^\prime)$ where $H^\prime$ is partitioned.
+Since all rules are connected, the liveness property holds also with the new configuration: $\mathcal{K}$ is unrestricted and every query is evaluated over the full initial instance starting from the second round by at least a node, whichever $H^\prime$.
+It remains to show that no wrong fact will be derived by $\mathcal{N}_{N, D, H^\prime}(\textbf{I})$.
+In this case we have that the safety property doesn't hold for $\mathcal{N}_{N, D, H^\prime}$.
+Note, however, that every passive node at the second round will have all the $communication$ predicates empty.
+Hence, when the query is applied, no fact will be derived because a new fact, to be derived, must be at least unary (the query is connected) and a constant must exist in the instance of a positive literal (only syntactically safe queries are considered).
+But this is impossible since every $communication$ relation is initially empty.
+We can then conclude that $\mathcal{N}$ parallelly computes $\mathcal{Q}$. \end{proof}